 Vitamin C not only combats free radicals that destroy functioning skin cells but also helps add a glowing shine to your skin, which makes orange peels a potent beauty product for skin.

-2. Calcium: You may be surprised to discover that calcium is actually very good for your skin, but it’s true!
-It contributes in renewing worn out skin cells and preventing DNA damage.
+You may be surprised to discover that calcium is actually very good for your skin, but it’s true!
+It contributes to renewing worn-out skin cells and preventing DNA damage.

-3. Dietary fiber: Orange peels are a rich source of dietary fiber, particularly pectin.
-The dietary fiber provided by 100 grams orange peels is 28 percent of the recommended dietary allowance.
+Orange peels are a rich source of dietary fiber, particularly pectin.
+The dietary fiber provided by 100 grams of orange peels is 28 percent of the recommended dietary allowance.
 Research shows that drying orange peels actually increases the production of pectin.

 Besides preventing irritable bowel syndrome, dietary fiber also helps prevent blood sugar levels from peaking immediately after a meal.
 The most important thing to note is that dietary fiber can only be gotten through your diet—vitamin supplements do not contain fiber.